 Q: How are alternate interior angles used in real life?

 A: Alternate interior angles are used in various real-world applications, such as architecture, engineering, and navigation.
-They help ensure that lines are parallel or perpendicular, which is essential for structural stability and accurate measurements.
+They help check that lines are parallel or perpendicular, which is essential for structural stability and accurate measurements.

 Conclusion